 Healthline has some good tips, like doing your best not to let your numbers define you or your self-worth — a number is just a number.
 And don’t forget: you’re human, and all humans have bad days.
 It’s not you that’s at fault.

-Wood also expresses how important it is to stop yourself as soon as the negative self-talk happens.
+Wood also expresses how important it is to stop yourself as soon as the negative self-talk begins.

-“Many of us don’t even realize all the negative thoughts we say in our head each day,” she points out.
+“Many of us don’t even realize all the negative things we say in our head each day,” she points out.
 “What would you say to a friend who is struggling in some area of their life?
-Be your own best friend.”
+Be your own best friend and say those positive things to yourself.”

 Finally, Wood suggests tasks like listening to music or physical activity to help boost your mood.
-Keeping a journal or a record of your thoughts throughout the day is a good way to recognize which thoughts are true and which ones aren’t.
+Keeping a journal or a record of your thoughts throughout the day is a helpful exercise in discerning which ones are true and which ones are not.
+Find the things that enhance your mood and help you deal with diabetes.